-The Chamber supports efforts by the federal government to strengthen national security by providing thorough screening of foreign workers and creating appropriate incentives for legal immigration.
-The Chamber also advocates that all businesses strictly comply with state and federal labor laws regarding the screening of citizenship documentation provided by employees, to avoid the hiring of individuals who are not lawfully residing in the U.S.

-The Chamber advocates that any worker verification system not unduly burden employers, be properly funded, and have a high data integrity confidence factor.
+The Chamber advocates that all businesses strictly comply with state and federal labor laws regarding the screening of citizenship documentation provided by employees, to avoid the hiring of individuals who are not lawfully residing in the U.S. The Chamber advocates that any worker verification system not unduly burden employers, be properly funded, and have a high data integrity confidence factor.